 "As a beginner selection, how about the sushi staple, maguro (tuna), and the inoffensive hamachi (young yellowtail), followed by two dishes we season ourselves, kaisen yukke (seafood with raw egg), ikura (salmon roe)."

 Each and every one is delicious and high quality.
-Maguro (tuna) and ikura (salmon roe) in particular are highly valued delicacies.
-The toppings are fresh, and the rice is well vinegared, to the point that you'll be stuffing your mouth with one after the other.
+In particular, Maguro (tuna) and ikura (salmon roe) are highly valued delicacies.
+The toppings are fresh, and the rice is well vinegared, so you'll be stuffing your mouth with one after the other.
 I emptied my plate in no time.

 Once you've finished your initial five dishes, you can order five more.
-Each piece is a good size, so you can try out a lot of different varieties.
+Each piece is a good size, so you can try out many different varieties.
 Every dish comes without wasabi, so add wasabi to your liking from the table.

 For the Japan foodies

-Each one offers quite a refreshing change of pace, so if you want to switch things up, these are some good options.
+Each one offers quite a refreshing change of pace, so if you want to switch things up, these are some excellent options.

 Creative sushi with mayonnaise (it's better than you think!)